✓ Allows you to stand longer

-The best approach is to alternate between sitting and standing every two hours.
+The best approach is to alternate between sitting and standing.
 This promotes healthy circulation, increases alertness, and eases back pain.
 For this reason, sit-and-stand desks are particularly useful.
 You can adjust the height of your desk as you swap between sitting and standing, allowing you to change positions every couple of hours.

 When you get a standing desk, the first thing to do is adjust it to the appropriate height.

 Your wrists should sit flat on the desk, your elbows bent at close to 90-degrees.
 This is the best height for a standing desk as it alleviates the pressure on your joints while you work.

 Your head, neck, and spine will be aligned, ensuring the perfect standing desk posture.

 Make sure your computer monitor is at eye level or slightly below.
 If you find yourself straining towards the screen, you might need to raise the monitor a bit.

 Adjusting to a standing desk might take some time.
 You should start off with 30-minutes every hour or two.
 Overdoing it could make your back pain worse, undoing any of the good you’re aiming for.

 In any case, you shouldn’t stand for too long.
 Much like sitting for too long causes problems, so does standing.
 The best option is to alternate between the two.

 Consider getting an electrical desk.
 They usually have programmable buttons for you to save your preferred heights.
 This will allow you to easily switch between sitting and standing, maintaining the perfect height at all times.

 Standing desks are not only good for lower back pain.
 There are other health benefits of stand-up desks too.